-- 149. The Misterton Design Code provides detailed analysis of the density and character in the area around the site allocation.
+- 165. The Misterton Design Code provides detailed analysis of the density and character in the area around the site allocation.
 This was not available when the previous plan was prepared.
-This has resulted in an adjustment to the housing numbers allocated on the sites. - 150.
-Updated EA flood zone mapping means that the exact extent of the site boundaries has also been amended slightly.
-The exact footprint of NP12 is shown in map 15.
-Given the flood zone 3 designation closely abutting the north or NP12 flood mitigation should be an important aspect of the design. - 151.
+This has resulted in an adjustment to the housing numbers allocated on the sites. - 166.
+Updated EA flood zone mapping means that the exact extent of the site boundaries has also been amended slightly since the site assessment work for the made Neighbourhood Plan.
+Given the flood zone 3 designation closely abutting the north or NP12 flood mitigation should be an important aspect of the design. - 167.
+Severn Trent responses at Regulation 14 identified this site as high risk and noted that there are known downstream constraints, as such it is anticipated that development at this location will result in an increased risk of flooding unless capacity improvements are made. - 168.
 The Misterton Design Code 2022 notes that NP12 benefits from views to the village's unique central green space (north) and surrounding landscape (south).

-Policy 16R NP12 Land off Fox Covert Lane
+Policy 18R NP12 Land off Fox Covert Lane

-- The development of this site for, in the region of, 49 dwellings should demonstrate how it is in accordance with the guidelines in the Misterton Design Code 2022 section 5.5.4.
-The layout should; - a) include a landscaping scheme that reflects the site's semi-rural location maintaining the green edges, mature trees and hedgerow boundaries, - b) provide continuity in the streetscape by extending the built form frontages along Fox Covert Lane,
+1. The development of this site as shown on Map14f for, in the region of, 49 dwellings should demonstrate how it is in accordance with the guidelines in the Misterton Design Code 2022 section 5.5.4.
+The layout should;

-- c) reflect the density and character of the surrounding area being on the edge of the village, in terms of the size and scale of the built form, - d) provide a vehicular and walking connection to land off Grange Avenue (NP11), - e) orientate the built form to maximise the key views that extend north across the open fields in the centre of Misterton. - 2.
-Proposals will be required to provide sufficient flood mitigation measures in response to the flood zone bordering the northern edge of the site. - 3.
+- a) include a landscaping scheme that reflects the site's semi-rural location maintaining the green edges, mature trees and hedgerow boundaries, - b) provide continuity in the streetscape by extending the built form frontages along Fox Covert Lane, - c) reflect the density and character of the surrounding area being on the edge of the village, in terms of the size and scale of the built form, - d) provide a vehicular and walking connection to land off Grange Avenue (NP11), - e) orientate the built form to maximise the key views that extend north across the open fields in the centre of Misterton. - 2.
+Proposals will be required to provide sufficient mitigation measures in response to; - a) the flood zone bordering the northern edge of the site, and - b) the findings of an assessment by Severn Trent Water to ensure that the sewerage capacity can accommodate the additional dwellings. - 3.
 Surface water should be managed through keeping to a minimum the creation of non-permeable areas and the incorporation of SuDS, which mimic natural drainage patterns, are appropriate to the existing landscape character, are designed to improve water quality, contribute towards water recharge and improve biodiversity.
 A SuDs scheme that provides multi benefits for residents would be supported.